-Applicants accepted into the program who do not decide to enroll in the program are sent an evaluation form.
+Applicants accepted into the program who decide not to accept their position in the program are sent an evaluation form.
 The form will be used to identify issues that may compromise an applicant accepting a spot in the program.
 The results of these evaluation forms will be reviewed by the Educational Advisory Committee.